-The Portfolio Manager focuses on the securities of companies, which, based on its assessment, make a contribution to sustainable objectives relating to one or more of the SDGs.
-The products and services of companies (hereinafter "sustainable solutions").
+The Portfolio Manager focuses on the securities of companies and the specific-purpose bonds of companies, supranational entities and governments (e.g. social, green or sustainable bonds), which, based on its assessment, make a contribution to sustainable objectives relating to one or more of the SDGs.
+The products and services of companies (hereinafter "sustainable solutions") and specific-purpose bonds are assessed with regards to their contribution to the SDGs using the data of independent third-party providers.
 The turnover of companies is used to examine the proportion of business that has a positive or negative impact on one or more of the objectives.
+For the specificpurpose bonds of companies, supranational entities and governments, we assess whether the proceeds have a positive impact on one or more of the SDGs.